GramAddict/docs/quickstart.md

 ## Step 4: Run GramAddict

-Now that all of the prep work is done, we can just about start the script.
+Now that all the prep work is done, we can just about start the script.

 If you have not already, you should make sure you have [Developer options](https://developer.android.com/studio/debug/dev-options#enable) turned on, **USB debugging** enabled, as well as **Install apps via USB** (if available) on your phone.

-If you want to use an emulator and you're on Windows you can try with [Memu](https://www.memuplay.com/).
+If you want to use an emulator, and you're on Windows you can try with [Memu](https://www.memuplay.com/).
 After installing it and opening it, type that in console to open the connection: `adb connect localhost:21503`
+>If you're using more than oen Memu emulator, the port are +10 form the previous one -> 21513, 21523 and so on.

 ### First Run